Hieptm2002/Android-demo-app-Skin-Analysis/README.md

 * [NCNN](https://github.com/Tencent/ncnn)
 3. Language
 * Java, Native C
+4. Pipeline
+* YOLOv5-face -> YOLOv8-seg
-4. Demo
+5. Demo
-5. Difficulty
+6. Difficulty
 There are difficulties in converting the model to ncnn and handling the output when there is only one output.
 [Solved](https://github.com/Digital2Slave/ncnn-android-yolov8-seg/wiki/Convert-yolov8%E2%80%90seg-to-ncnn-model-step-by-step)

 ## Result
 1. Facial Skin Diseases Classification
-2.

 |   Testset        | Model prediction accuracy on PC | Model prediction accuracy on Android |
 | :--------------: | :-----------------------------: | :----------------------------------: |
 | Pigmnetation     |             84.06%              |                 83.10%               |